PatrickWWWANG/Leetcode/Review (2nd).md

 ### 98 Validate Binary Search Tree
 Use inorder traversal.
 When doing BST problems, remember inorder traversal of BST returns a sorted array.
 For this problem, inorder traversal the tree, and check if the result is sorted.

+### 530 Minimum Absolute Difference in BST
+Use inorder traversal with two pointers.
+When doing inorder traversal on the BST, we are getting elements in sorted order.
+Use a pointer to record the previous node, then we can calculate the difference and maintain a global minimum difference.

+### 501 Find Mode in Binary Search Tree
+Use inorder traversal.
+Use a pre pointer to record previous value and a counter to count the frequency of the value.
+Maintain mode list and mode count for comparison.

+### 236 Lowest Common Ancestor of a Binary Tree
+Use postorder traversal.
+For problem like this, we want to traversal the tree from bottom level to upper level.
+Postorder traversal is designed for traversal like this.
+We return node if the node is p or q.
+If a node only receives return value from one side, this node is not LCA, we pass the value up.
+If a node receives value from both sides, this node is the LCA node, we return the node.

+### 235 Lowest Common Ancestor of a Binary Search Tree
+BST has the property of left subtree < root and right subtree > root.
+We can simple compare the root value with p and q, and keep going left or right.
+The first value we encounter that has value between p and q is the LCA we are looking for.

+### 701 Insert into a Binary Search Tree
+BST has the property of left subtree < root and right subtree > root.
+We compare val with cur.val, and go to the corresponding direction.
+If the direction is None, we found the correct position to insert val node.

+### 450 Delete Node in a BST
+Use recursion.
+Case analysis: (1)If the node to be deleted is a leaf, return None to parent; (2) If the node to be deleted has only one child, return the child to parent; (3)If the node to be deleted has two children, append left subtree to the leftmost position of right subtree, then return right subtree to parent.
+Recursion: Conduct the case analysis logic when root value equals to key.
+Call function to root.left or root.right according to the relationship between root value and key.
+Return root at the end to pass the current node after deletion to upper level.
+We don't need to record the parent node in this recursion.
+Recursion stack automatically keeps track of parent node for all nodes.
+Key not in BST case is also covered.
+The position for key was None, and is still None after search.

+### 669 Trim a Binary Search Tree
+Use recursion.
+If the node is smaller that range, return self function call to node.right.
+If the node is bigger that range, return self function call to node.left.
+If the node is in the range, self function call node.left and node.right respectively and attach them to node.left and node.right, and return node.
+If use iteration, need 2 layers of while loops to trim all nodes.

+### 108 Convert Sorted Array to Binary Search Tree
+Use recursion.
+For a height-balanced binary search tree, the root value is the median of the nums array.
+Find the median, set it as the root node, than recursively self function call to nums[left] and nums[right] as root.left and root.right.
+Return root in the end.

+### 538 Convert BST to Greater Tree
+Use reverse inorder traversal.
+Reverse inorder traversal R-ROOT-L of a BST gives a reverse sorted array.
+Keep a running_sum to record sum of all elements bigger than current element in traversal.
+Change node.val according to the running sum.

+## Backtracking